javierbyte/clashjs/README.md

 ### Game Rules.
 * Every player will have a position and direction on the grid.
 A player can not go over the grid limits, and can only face north, east, south or west.
 * The game will be turn based.
 Every turn we will excecute the AI of every player passing as arguments:
-  * The current position and direction of the player.
+  * The state of the player.
-  * The position of all other players.
+  * The state of all other players.
   * A environment configuration option with:
     * Grid size.
     * The position of the ammo.